evelyndrake/Rust-Testing/README.md

 # Evelyn's Rust Testing
 ## Learning Rust

-I am using this repository to learn Rust programming language.
+I am using this repository to learn the Rust programming language.
 Here, I will be documenting my progress, notes, and code examples as I explore different Rust concepts and features.

 ### Goals